james-burt/pennineway/resources.markdown

 * There is a [detailed account on pennineway.net](https://pennineway.net/) of the walk, including photos (2019)
 * [Jasmin Paris](http://jasminfellrunner.blogspot.com)'s account of her [2019 vistory in the Spine race](http://jasminfellrunner.blogspot.com/2020/01/spine-race.html) is a must-read.
 This is one of the most-gruelling races in the world, and Paris pulled off a stunning upset.
 (2019)
 * [penninewayers](https://penninewayers.wordpress.com/) describes what happened on Steve, Derek and Tim's second attempt to walk the Pennine Way after poor weather stopped their first attempt.
 (2015)
+* [stottie walks](http://www.stottiewalks.walkingplaces.co.uk/pennine.htm) describes two hikes on the Pennine Way, the first in 1963 and the second 50 years later for the trail anniversay (2013/1963)
 * Martyn at trailplanner wrote his account of [completing the trail in 14 days](https://trailplanner.co.uk/england/pennine-way/) (2014)
 * [The Legs That Make Us](https://ashleykenyonwalk.blogspot.com/) was a 'performative journey' carried out by artists Tamara Ashley and Simone Kenyon along the Pennine Way (2006)
+* 50 Steps was a performance piece, subtitled 'Walking and Dancing the Pennine Way' which took place in 2015, but very little information is available online.
+The Northern Echo [has written about it](https://www.thenorthernecho.co.uk/culture/13382998.golden-days-dance/).

 # Video
 * The Pennine Challenge ([Youtube link](https://www.youtube.com/playlist?list=PLmXMM9pFUbpiCv0mZjX7NUOqKFx2xO5JQ)) is a 1982 documentary about four young people walking the Pennine Way.
 The conditions they face in August gives an idea of how tricky the route could be before the flagstones were in place.
 It's also interesting to see how different documentaries were in the 80s.